MPLX LP (MPLX) Bundle

 Founding team members

-As a master limited partnership (MLP) created by Marathon Petroleum, it didn't have traditional founders in the startup sense.
-It was established by MPC to own, operate, develop, and acquire midstream energy infrastructure assets.
+As a Master Limited Partnership (MLP) created by a large corporation, MPLX LP did not have a traditional founding team.
+It was established by Marathon Petroleum Corporation (MPC) to own, operate, and acquire midstream energy infrastructure assets.

 Initial capital/funding

-The partnership raised approximately $380 million through its IPO in 2012, offering 15 million common units at $22 per unit.
+The partnership raised approximately $380 million through its 2012 IPO, selling 15 million common units at $22 per unit.

 MPLX LP (MPLX) Ownership Structure